MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use Apache Beam Python SDK to build the transformation pipelines, and write the data into BigQuery.

 **Memorize:** `C) Ingest your data into BigQuery from Cloud Storage, convert your PySpark commands into BigQuery SQL queries to transform the data, and then write the transformations to a new table.`

-**Quick reason:** Ingest your data into BigQuery from Cloud Storage, convert your PySpark commands into BigQuery SQL queries to transform the data, and then write the transformations to...

 <details>
 <summary>Full explanation</summary>